 - Shower Facilities are available during certain times.
-Please bring a small camp towel and soap/shampoo or other basic showering essentials. - A basic store for some Antarctica items such as t-shirts, hats, maps, etc. Cash or Credit - Starlink Wifi available during time at Union Glacier. - If we are delayed during our time spent at UG, you will be able to relax in the long dining tent or the lounge tent with comfortable chairs and library which have snacks, drinks, hot and cold water, games, books and other travelers or staff to pass the time getting to know.
+Please bring a small camp towel and soap/shampoo or other basic showering essentials. - A basic store for some Antarctica items such as t-shirts, hats, maps, etc. Cash Only. - If we are delayed during our time spent at UG, you will be able to relax in the long dining tent or the lounge tent with comfortable chairs and library which have snacks, drinks, hot and cold water, games, books and other travelers or staff to pass the time getting to know.
 So it is a very easy and comfortable place to hang out. - There are also full toilet facilities at UG.